Sunthorn Phu Memorial

-The Sunthorn Phu Memorial was built to commemorate poet Sunthorn Phu of the Rattanakosin era.
+The Sunthorn Phu Memorial was built to commemorate Thai language poet Sunthorn Phu of the Rattanakosin era.
 He was Sunthorn Wohan, known as Sunthorn Phu.
 The Sunthorn Phu Memorial is a park in Klaeng District, Rayong Province, Thailand.
 It is believed to be his father's birthplace.

 History

-Sunthorn Phu Memorial Park is a 33.15 acre facility.
+Sunthorn Phu Memorial Park is a 33.15-acre facility.
 The foundation stone was set on 30 December 1955 by Prime Minister Plaek Pibulsongkram, but construction stopped for 10 years, until 1968.
-The Rayong governor at that time was Vithya Kasetsaowapak who donated 962,766.10 baht to purchase the land.
+The Rayong governor at that time was Vithya Kasetsaowapak, who donated 962,766.10 baht to purchase the land.
 It was completed on 5 March 1970 and had its opening on 25 May 1970.